SundownChair/data_structures_and_algorithms/src/main/java/com/pedrofonseca/dsalgo/design_patterns/DesignPatterns.md

 #### What is it?
 > The Factory Method pattern defines an interface for creating an object
 > but lets subclasses decide which class to instantiate.
 The Factory
-> Method pattern lets the class defer instantiation to subclasses.
+> Method lets a class defer instantiation it uses to subclasses.

 Used whenever a class cannot predict what subtype of object it will need or when complex business logic exist when creating new objects (centralizing it in a factory instead of having it spread out throughout the code).

 A Factory will usually consist of an interface/abstract class and implementations that handle the specific object creation.
 The Simple Factory anti-pattern omits the interface and directly creates concrete